 - making hashish in a garage

-- his/her actions were only preparatory in nature, and did not amount to “manufacturing,”
+- your actions were only preparatory in nature, and did not amount to “manufacturing,”

-- he/she was arrested after an unlawful search and seizure, and
+- you were arrested after an unlawful search and seizure,

-- custody in state prison for up to seven years, and/or
+- custody in state prison for a sentencing range of 3, 5 or 7 years, and/or

 - a maximum fine of $50,000.